Birds Barbershop

 Shop Photography: Anna Blackard

-William Cannon (2023)
+3601 W. William Cannon Drive

 Reworking classic Birds motifs—disco balls, speakers, and cassette tapes—through a Memphis-style lens, this shop amplifies color, pattern, and repetition to create the brand at its most pop.